Absences from Classes

-As part of the College's efforts to assure student success, all first-time students are placed in appropriate Mathematics (M) and writing (WRIT) courses based on their ACT/SAT scores or other placement exams.
+As part of the College’s efforts to assure student success, all first-time students are placed in appropriate mathematics and writing courses based on their ACT/SAT scores or other placement exams.

 Unless prior arrangements have been made, an instructor may request administrative withdrawal of a student from a class if the student does not attend the first three class meetings or the equivalent.
 Faculty retain the right to administratively remove students who do not have the required prerequisites.